shannon3297/rainbowRoller/README.md

 ## Welcome to the rainbowRoller blog!

+This foam roller is like no other and incorporates user data about pressure and speed of rolling to enhance user experience.
+This data would ultimately be shared with physicians that can better track and suggest individualized rolling patterns to improve patient outcomes.

 <!---
 You can use the [editor on GitHub](https://github.com/shannon3297/rainbowRoller/edit/master/README.md) to maintain and preview the content for your website in Markdown files.